 But I give it a try.
 I even break my lifelong rule, have a few dates with the girls at the restaurant.
 Women, I’m sorry.
-It’s only been three years or so, but I feel middle-aged now.
-Most of them would jump into bed with me in a minute.
+It’s been eight or more years now.
+I’m middle-aged.
+Most of them would jump into bed with me in a minute though.

 Things weren’t like that the last time I dated.
 Wish they had been.
 But then if they had, maybe I would’ve never met Emmolene.

-The girls are a bunch of sweeties but I’m starting to think maybe I need older women.
-I realize I started with the help because they’re the age of the girls I was dating when I used to date.
-But I’m older now.
+The girls were a bunch of sweeties but then I started to think maybe I needed older women.
+I started with the help because they were the age of the girls I was dating when I used to date.
+But I’m getting older.

-It’s harder to find out what the older women are made of because they’ve learned to cover up and hide and protect themselves, but I’m thinking maybe the quality you get makes up for the time you lose getting through to them.
+But it’s harder to find out what the older women are made of because they’ve learned to cover up and hide and protect themselves.
+I’m thinking maybe the quality you get makes up for the time you lose getting through to them.